 Pharmacokinetics in Specific Populations

-INLYTA has not been studied in patients < 18 years of age.
+Pediatric Use: INLYTA has not been studied in patients < 18 years of age.

-Population pharmacokinetic analysis (based on pre-existing renal function) was carried out in 590 healthy volunteers and patients, including five with severe renal impairment (15 mL/min ≤ CLcr < 29 mL/min), 64 with moderate renal impairment (30 mL/min ≤ CLcr < 59 mL/min), and 139 with mild renal impairment (60 mL/min ≤ CLcr < 89 mL/min).
+Renal Impairment: Population pharmacokinetic analysis (based on pre-existing renal function) was carried out in 590 healthy volunteers and patients, including five with severe renal impairment (15 mL/min ≤ CLcr < 29 mL/min), 64 with moderate renal impairment (30 mL/min ≤ CLcr < 59 mL/min), and 139 with mild renal impairment (60 mL/min ≤ CLcr < 89 mL/min).
 Mild to severe renal impairment did not have meaningful effects on the pharmacokinetics of axitinib.
-Data from only one patient with end-stage renal disease are available [see Use In Specific Populations].
+Data from only one patient with end-stage renal disease are available [see Use in Specific Populations].

-Population pharmacokinetic analyses indicate that there are no clinically relevant effects of age, gender, race, body weight, body surface area, UGT1A1 genotype, or CYP2C19 genotype on the clearance of axitinib.
+Other Intrinsic Factors: Population pharmacokinetic analyses indicate that there are no clinically relevant effects of age, gender, race, body weight, body surface area, UGT1A1 genotype, or CYP2C19 genotype on the clearance of axitinib.

 The safety and efficacy of INLYTA were evaluated in a randomized, open-label, multicenter Phase 3 study.
 Patients (N=723) with advanced RCC whose disease had progressed on or after treatment with 1 prior systemic therapy, including sunitinib-, bevacizumab-, temsirolimus-, or cytokine-containing regimens were randomized (1:1) to receive INLYTA (N=361) or sorafenib (N=362).
 Progression-free survival (PFS) was assessed by a blinded independent central review committee.
 Other endpoints included objective response rate (ORR) and overall survival (OS).